o2r-project/erc-spec/docs/spec/docker.md

 ```

 These statements use the [`docker load`](https://docs.docker.com/engine/reference/commandline/load/) and [`docker run`](https://docs.docker.com/engine/reference/run/) commands to load an image into the local registry and then execute it.

+The `run` command MAY be used to pass specific parameters to the container using [environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
+The environment variables SHOULD be used to fix settings out of control of the contained code that can hinder successful ERC checking, e.g. by setting a time zone to avoid comparison differences as shown in the example above.

+The `run` command SHOULD NOT include any of the following options:

+- volume mounts (`-v` or `--volumes-from`)
+- port exposure (`-p` or `--exports`)
+- performance and resource configuration (e.g. `--cpu-shares`, `-m`, etc.)

+Other [options of `docker run`]() SHOULD be used with care as not to interfere with the same options being used by software implementing this specification.